TOP 200 FLORIDA TOURIST ATTRACTIONS

 Rickenbacker Causeway, Virginia Key, Miami, Florida.
 You can drive up to this place but not go in.
 It's a historic graffiti covered stadium that used to feature many events and boat races before it finally bit the dust.
 It may be preserved, but see it while you can.
+Free.

 Mill Creek Retirement Home for Horses